We’ve rounded up our favorite cat scratcher products to keep your cat’s claws distracted from the carpets and the furniture.

 This 3-sided cardboard cat scratcher* may offer the best of all worlds, since your cat can scratch vertically and horizontally as well as in numerous angles.

-It is assembled with recycled cardboard and starch glue (non-toxic).
+It is constructed from recycled cardboard and non-toxic starch glue.

 Cat owners love it so much this product won the 2014 Cat Fancy Editors Choice award for “best new product.”